HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-procedure.md

 9. Verify the exported files in the **export folder** on the FTP drive.
 Double-check the file sizes to ensure all volumes were exported correctly.

 To monitor export progress, navigate to:

 - **Patients > Administration > Manage Job Queue**

 !!! warning "Avoid Exporting Incomplete Runs"
     Never export data from a run that is still in progress.
 The export list will not refresh automatically.
-Press the **Refresh** button, or reopen the window after part of the data has been exported.
+Press the **Refresh** button, or reopen the window after part of the data has been exported

 ---

 ### DICOM Export